Workplace Safety Alert: How Can We Prevent Future Rigging Accidents?

 Dear Friends,

-Most probably the wire rope was attached using wire rope clips and the splicing gave way as I see in the picture.
+The accident is described as a failure of the wire rope sling.
+Did the rope snap?
+The answer is “NO!”
+Most probably, the wire rope was attached using wire rope clips, and the splicing gave way, as I see in the picture.

-In many cases the wire rope joints are not made properly and these results in failures and subsequent accidents.
-(The question is how to splice a wire rope using wire rope clips).
-Most riggers if not trained will put lesser number of clips than required, put clips in the wrong direction or change direction of alternate clips.
-There is a right way for this job and that is the only way to splice the wire rope using clips.
-They should also know how many clips are required depending up on the diameter of wire rope.
+In many cases, the wire rope joints are not made properly, resulting in failures and subsequent accidents.
+The question is how to splice a wire rope using wire rope clips.
+Most riggers, if not trained, will use fewer clips than required, put clips in the wrong direction, or change the direction of alternate clips.
+There is a correct way to do this job, and that is the only way to splice the wire rope using clips.
+They should also know how many clips are required depending on the diameter of the wire rope.

 Regards,